 - Was destroyed by Babylon

-:40 = Scribes were also not paid a regular wage, so they were dependent on the generosity of patrons for their livelihood.
-Such a system, however, was open to abuses (like Pastors who preach what people want to hear so they’ll be paid), and widows were especially vulnerable to exploitations, which brings us to the widow’s offering:
+Scribes were not paid a regular wage, so they were dependent on the generosity of patrons for their livelihood.
+Such a system, however, was open to abuses (like Pastors who preach what people want to hear so they’ll be paid), and widows were especially vulnerable to exploitation, which brings us to the widow’s offering.

 I must admit, it’s really neat for me to read about how Jesus segued into His next teaching.
-Mark said that Jesus then basically walked over to the other side of the tithing-room, sat down and observed.
-And as He sat there, He observed the people giving their treasures/tithes to the Temple.
+Mark said that Jesus then basically walked over to the other side of the tithing-room, sat down, and observed–He observed the people giving their treasures/tithes to the Temple.
 There may have been a line, as many pictures portray, or He may have been there awhile, watching as people came and went.
 Either way, it says He just sat there and observed.

 Jesus saw many rich people put in huge percentages of their great wealth.
 It’s good to see the rich people even tithed large amounts.
 The idea given though was that, when compared to the widow, they gave a little bit of what they had, while the widow gave all she had.
 They may have seen their tithes as an obligation, a religious act, or a means of helping out.
 Either way, the point is that they had more money at home to live on, whereas the widow gave every last little bit she had…nothing was left at home.

 The point isn’t how much money they gave, but how much of themselves in their givings.
 The rich had a lot and gave some, but the widow had a little and gave all.
 Again though, this is not saying that we should give all our money to the Church, but that we should give our all to God.
 It takes a lot of faith and trust in God to give Him everything.
 But again, that’s what we’re called and required to do, and the Scribes were far from doing so.